Multiplexed photon number measurement: Density Matrix Elements

-In the main text we determined that the storage mode dephases faster in the presence of measurement by measuring how much faster the Ramsey oscillations decay.
-Ramsey oscillations give access to the decay of $a_\mathrm{s}+a_\mathrm{s}^\dagger$, which is sensitive to the decay of coherences of the form $\rho_{n,n+1}$.
-In fact it is also possible to visualize the dynamics of individual off-diagonal elements of the storage density matrix to gain insight into the physics of the dephasing process.
-For that, we use Eq.~(\ref{eq:density_matrix}) on the directly measured Wigner function of the storage mode.
+In the main text, we use Wigner tomography in order to observe Ramsey like oscillations of the storage mode.
+In fact, using Eq.~(\ref{eq:density_matrix}), the Wigner function allows us to visualize the dynamics of every off-diagonal elements of the storage density matrix to gain insight into the physics of the dephasing process.

-First, we study the decay of off-diagonal elements $\rho_{12}$ and $\rho_{13}$ (Fig.~\ref{fig:off_diagonal_1}a and b).
-For small drive amplitude $\Omega < 0.5 \chi_\mathrm{s,mp}$, off-diagonal elements decay faster when $\Omega$ is increased since more and more information is extracted per unit time by the drive.
+Fig.~\ref{fig:off_diagonal_1}a and b show the decay of off-diagonal elements $\rho_{12}$ and $\rho_{13}$ as a function of time.
+For small drive amplitudes $\Omega < 0.5 \chi_\mathrm{s,mp}$, off-diagonal elements decay faster when $\Omega$ is increased since more and more information is extracted per unit time by the drive.
 As larger drive amplitudes are reached, off-diagonal elements start oscillating.
 The contrast of these coherence revivals become more pronounced as the drive amplitude becomes larger and they exhibit a quasi periodicity.
-The time between the first and second revivals is $10~\%$ shorter than the time between the second and the third.
+Note that the $10~\%$ deviation to exact periodicity may originate from the Gaussian pulse shaping of the comb.
 This behavior is qualitatively reproduced by our simulations (Fig.~\ref{fig:off_diagonal_1}c).
-We found that the amplitude of the revivals is strongly enhanced when the coupling rate between the multiplexing qubit $\Gamma_\mathrm{1,mp}$ and the transmission line is lowered.
-The revivals are periodic with a frequency equal to $\Delta\!f$, the frequency difference between two successive tones of the comb.
-The presence of revivals in the coherences is a strong indication that the dephasing process on the storage mode cannot be described as an open quantum system coupled to a Markovian bath.
-This memory effect originates from the finite lifetime of the multiplexing qubit.
-Pushing even further the measurement amplitude $\Omega > 0.9 \chi_\mathrm{s,mp}$ in the experiment, we observe that revivals remain but their time structure is no longer periodic (see Fig.~\ref{fig:off_diagonal_2}).

-\subsubsection{Mean coherence between Fock states}
+\subsection{Mean coherence between Fock states}

 Since the driving frequency comb holds the promise to probe how many photons are in the storage mode, it should affect all coherences $\rho_{nm}$.
 In this section, we introduce two ways of characterizing the impact of the multiplexed photocounting on the global coherence of the storage mode.